-The question you should be asking yourself right now is “What is a double opt-in link really and why should I bother with it?”
+The question you are you probably asking yourself right now is “What is a double opt-in link really and why should I bother with it?”.
+And what does it have to do with successful marketing campaigns?

 You should be asking that because it’s a damn good question.